by Martin Maenza

 I was starting to think this Dove was awfully gutsy for someone new at the business.
 To be safe, I offered to stick around nearby the stage, just in case she was wrong.
 Dove took to the shadows and went Tiger hunting.

 The press conference began shortly after ten o’clock.
 Ward Gilbert was there; he was kind of like balding but well-dressed.
 The crowd erupted, though, when Phil Bates was introduced.
 The guy looked pretty geeky in his casual attire and wire-framed glasses; not at all what you would expect of a rising multimillionaire.

 I had put in my infrared lenses, just in case.
 Turned out, my thinking ahead was right on the money.
 I saw a quick flash from across the room as the weapon was fired.
 “Gilbert, Bates — down!”
 I yelled as I leaped from my hiding place.
 I knocked Ward Gilbert to the floor of the platform just before a laser beam struck.
 It burned a hole in the backdrop instead, a rather large one just inches above where their heads had been.

 “Stay down and behind something!”
 I told them.
-The crowd was buzzing with my sudden appearance, but there wasn’t time to answer a lot of, like, questions.
+The crowd was buzzing with my sudden appearance, but there wasn’t time to answer a lot of questions.
 The Velvet Tiger was around somewhere, and Dove just might need my help to bring her down.
 I took to the ceiling rafters once more and headed to where the shot had originated.